Claudia Heredia: Biography

 On March 29, 2014, she made her debut as a member of the senior group in an exhibition in Vera within the framework of the Spanish Championship for People with Intellectual Disabilities, where she performed the 10 clubs exercise.
 In April, she participated in two exhibitions with the reserve team on the International Day of Sport for Development and Peace, organized at the CSD, and in 10 clubs at the Queen's Cup in Guadalajara.
 In June, she was honored at the closing ceremony of the course at the Municipal School of Torrevieja, where she started.
 In September she travelled to Izmir to support her teammates, who became world champions with 10 clubs for the second consecutive time, and in November she performed with Marina Viejo at the Royal Order of Sporting Merit award ceremony.
 On December 20, 2014, she participated with the rest of the group in the tribute to her coach, Sara Bayón at the Marta Domínguez Pavilion in Palencia, performing two exhibitions.

+Part of the Spanish rhythmic gymnastics team during a masterclass in Luarca in March 2015.
+Heredia is standing on the far right.

 In the first competitions of the 2015 season she became a starter in both exercises.
 Thus, Claudia and Lidia Redondo were part of the main group together with Sandra Aguilar, Artemi Gavezou and Alejandra Quereda.
 At the beginning of March, she gave a master class together with part of the team in Luarca.
 On March 21 she made her debut with the group in competition at the Grand Prix in Thiais, being 6th overall and 8th with 6 clubs & 2 hoops, winning silver with 5 ribbons.
 That month, the group participated in the World Cup in Lisbon, taking silver in the All-Around and in the mixed event.
 In April they competed in the Pesaro World Cup, winning bronze in the All-Around, also being 7th with 5 ribbons and 5th with 2 hoops and 6 clubs, there Heredia competed only in the mixed routine with hoops and clubs.
 At the beginning of May, the group participated in two exhibitions at the Spanish School Age Championships held in Ávila, with Claudia participating in both exercises, and in the International Tournament of Corbeil-Essonnes where she performed in the mixed routine.
 In July she again gave a master class, alone this time, organized by the Club Recta Final in Luarca.
 In September she travelled with the Spanish delegation to Stuttgart, where the group won bronze in the All-Around at the World Championships and qualified for the Rio Olympics.
 On 17 November Claudia and her teammates attended the Premios Nacionales del Deporte, where they were awarded the Barón de Güell Cup for the best national team of 2014, an award from the Consejo Superior de Deportes that was collected by Alejandra Quereda, the team captain, and Jesús Carballo, president of the Federation, from the hands of King Felipe VI of Spain.